mdigliodo/mdigliodo/README.md

 <!-- I am a passionate Information Systems Engineer and Front End Developer with over 4 years of experience.
 This passion has helped me develop a very good technological mindset, and given me the curiosity to learn more.
 I firmly believe that **no amount of knowledge is enough knowledge**. -->
 I proudly introduce myself as an Information Systems Engineer and Front-End Developer, drawing from over 5 years of hands-on experience in the field.
 Fuelled by an insatiable passion for technology, I've cultivated not just expertise but a profound technological mindset, shaping me into a relentless seeker of knowledge.
 My journey thus far has instilled in me the unyielding belief that there's always more to learn.

-Let's embark on a journey of innovation and collaboration, where our combined expertise and boundless curiosity converge to create something truly extraordinary.
-Together, we can transcend boundaries and shape the future of technology.

-Are you ready to create something amazing?
-Let's make it happen.

 ## My skills :computer:
 - Programming: TypeScript, Javascript, CSS